 Interregional bus service transports travelers to and from Cape Cod.
 Some examples are bus service from Hyannis to New York City, or Boston to Provincetown.
 Users of interregional bus service include commuters who work in Boston, Logan Airport users, and those traveling or vacationing.
-Two bus companies serve Cape Cod's interregional service needs.
+Two bus companies currently serve Cape Cod's interregional service needs.
+Interregional bus service has been provided throughout the years by different companies including the former Bonanza Bus Lines.
+Currently, interregional bus service is provided by Plymouth and Brockton Street Railway Company and Peter Pan Bus Lines.